 Dr. Wolfelt defines grief as the internal thoughts and feelings we experience after our loved one has died, and mourning as an outward expression of these thoughts and feelings.
 Sharing the weekend with other bereaved mothers provides that sense of outward expression as well as an opportunity for self care that we become to know as being so important while we walk this journey.

-I truly understand what Dr. Wolfelt is describing as the wilderness.
+For myself, I truly understand what Dr. Wolfelt is describing as the wilderness.
 When I reflect back, I remember feeling as though my entire world had collapsed around me, and absolutely nothing made any logical sense.
 I felt so lost.
 My emotions went in ten different directions all at once; shock, scared, sad, angry, hopeless, debilitated, grief stricken, guilt, crazy and everything in between.
 Many times I felt that I could not talk to anyone, for fear that they would think I was going crazy.

 Every day felt dark, and the beginning days turned into weeks and then months, and yet the darkness did not lift.
 Every step became scary.
 I was unable to do even simple tasks like washing the dishes or making a grocery list.
 In those beginning months, time and life did not make sense or hold any meaning for me.